alanng10/class-lang/Docue/Article/Single/a.md

 do any calculate of memory index.

 InfExecute and WhileExecute cond operate is 64 bits int type as bool type.
-AndOperate, OrnOperate and NotOperate input and output 64 bits int type as bool type.
+AndOperate, OrnOperate and NotOperate input types and output types is 64 bits int type as bool type.